ahayman314/lru-cache/README.md

 ### LRU Cache
 A header-only LRU cache with C++11.

-In addition to standard LRU cache implementations, this cache allows cache re-sizing.
+In addition to standard LRU cache implementations, this cache allows re-sizing.

 In the future, thread-safety is another feature that may be supproted.